Barbecue Smoke Dangers

 Wood smoke contains poisonous gases and airborne particulates so small that they can penetrate windows and doors.

 Whether wood or charcoal (derived from wood), barbecue smoke must therefore be considered a lung irritant just like any other smoke but only if inhaled in significant quantities like if you were smoking a cigarette.

-By the same logic, wood smoke can be indentified as a cause of asthma & cancer as well as agravating many other lung conditions.
+By the same logic, wood smoke can be identified as a cause of asthma & cancer as well as aggravating many other lung conditions.

 When using my barbecue I take every precaution to ensure that I'm not inhaling any smoke albeit this is on a small scale.